ts-klassen/ttsQuestVVDDD/README.md

 - `413 Payload Too Large`: The request is too large, such as when the text parameter is too long.
 - `429 Too Many Requests`: The user has exceeded the rate limit for the API.
 - `5xx Server Error`: An unexpected error occurred while processing the request.
 This could be due to a problem with the API server or the load balancer.

+## Encoding
+The API will support UTF-8 encoding for text inputs.

+## Supported Speakers
+The supported speakers for the Voicevox API can be obtained by sending a GET request to the endpoint `https://api.tts.quest/v3/voicevox/speakers`.
+The response will be a JSON object that contains information about each speaker, including their ID and name.
+Explained [here](/speakers.md).

+## Rate Limiting
+Each API key has points.
+Explained [here](/points.md).